avojak/hydrogen/README.md

 1. Create a new Run Configuration of type Eclipse Application
 2. In the Main tab, under Program to Run, select the radio button for "Run an application"
-	a.
-If it is not already selected in the dropdown, select `org.eclipse.ui.ide.workbench`
+   - If it is not already selected in the dropdown, select `org.eclipse.ui.ide.workbench`

 ## Installing